 The Setup The PCs are traveling between towns, no big deal.
 It’s just a regular day, maybe it’s raining or snowing.
 Maybe the wind foreshadows some bad weather ahead.
 Maybe they’re just noticing that they haven’t seen the sun all day.
 Or, maybe it’s just a bright day and the butterflies are flying and the birds are chirping.
 Things are just dandy until they run [Read the article]

+*Edit: This awesome encounter has been revised.
+Go here to check it out!
 How many times have you watched a bar room brawl on TV and thought, “Cool.
 Too bad it doesn’t happen like that in real life.”?
 Well, I usually say, “Cool.
 Too bad it doesn’t happen like that in RPGs.”
 Now it does!
 Introducing the Friendly Bar Room Brawl!
-Use this encounter any time your players are in a bar, and you want some good old-fashioned [Read the article]
+Use this encounter any [Read the article]

 Garrison Road – trickling with bandits, and bordering well-known Orc tribes in the forest.
 However, that is no issue for your PCs; they can most certainly handle themselves.
 Bandits?
 Ha!
 They laugh in the face of bandits, and Orcs exist for the sole purpose of sharpening your blades before taking on dragons, and your PCs know it.
 So, they decide to travel this perilous road, despite the [Read the article]